shbelay/SplunkChallenge/README.md

 - day7_dashboard_building.md

-Each markdown file documents one day of the challenge, including configuration steps, simulated attacks, and response strategies.
+I will be documenting each day of the challenge, which will include configuration steps, the simulated attacks performed, and response strategies.